apelegri/wechat-mini-program-wiki/README.md

 1. Possibility to **enable the forward button** within the **drop-down menu** that appears by clicking on the **upper right corner** `...` of the page.

-2. **Create a forward button within the page** of your mini-program, which makes the sharing process more user friendly.
+2. **Create a forward button within the page** of your mini-program.
+It makes the sharing process more user friendly.

 In both variants, the framework will **automatically** forward a mini-program card with a **screen shot** of your MP header.